Do I Have RSD?

 RSD and ADHD: Why Rejection Hits Harder

-This doesn't mean RSD only affects people with ADHD.
+Note: RSD doesn't only affect people with ADHD.
 But if you have ADHD and haven't heard of RSD, learning about it can be life-changing.
 Suddenly, a lifetime of intense reactions starts to make sense.

 What Can You Do About RSD?